 - Has a lot of seams that can wear out

 - Too burly for casual hiking

-The Vasque Breeze 2.0 Gore-Tex is another excellent choice for men who are in search of high-performance hiking boots.
+The Vasque Breeze 2.0 Gore-Tex is another excellent choice for hikers who are in search of high-performance hiking boots.

 The design itself makes you never want to take them off.
 The boots also come with an affordable price that won’t burden your mind.